tensorflow/community/rfcs/20200810-tf-internal-api.md

    to add are still high level APIs and utility functions.
 1. By Martin <b>"tf.\_internal"</b>: the extra "_" emphasis in the pythonic way that this is for private usage.

-## Questions and Discussion Topics

-1. Naming of the API namespace.